Ballasi/num2words/README.md

 ### Supported currencies

-Here is a list of all of the supported currencies (with the command-line interface code):
+Here is a list of all of the supported currencies (with the ISO 4217 code):

 - `Currency::AUD` (`AUD`): australian dollar
 - `Currency::CAD` (`CAD`): canadian dollar